 Dementia can result in ‘parkinsonism’.
-This doesn’t mean the person has Parkinson’s disease but rather shares similar symptoms, such as tremor, stiffness, and slowness of movements.
+This doesn’t mean the person has Parkinson’s disease but rather shares similar symptoms, such as tremors, stiffness, and slowness of movements.
 This inability to move quickly can pose a higher risk of tripping due to a shuffled walking style.
 It can also mean you’re less reactive to preventing a fall, leaving you at greater risk of injury.

 CAN PEOPLE WITH DEMENTIA USE A STAIRLIFT?

-Stair safety and dementia is an absolute priority.
+Stair safety and dementia are an absolute priority.
 Individuals living with dementia will be assessed on their ability to use the stairlift independently and with support.
 Consideration will also be given to their current presentation.
 Dementia presents differently at different stages so stairlift usage may need to be reviewed routinely should concerns arise.